Skip to main content

 In the 1960s, the Wentworth Hotel was the backdrop for cutting-edge fashion shoots and runways by top fashion magazines like Vogue, Woman's Day, and Flair.
 Its modern design and chic spaces made it the go-to venue for capturing the latest trends.
 An icon of style that has transcended eras, the hotel stands as a testament to timeless elegance and sophistication.

-Two women in vintage red outfits and hats stand on patterned floor in front of a building.
+Two women in vintage red outfits and hats stand on a patterned floor in front of the Sofitel Sydney Wentworth

-Woman in green coat, white hat, and heels walking down a sidewalk by a hotel building.
+Woman in green coat, white hat, and heels walking down a sidewalk by Sofitel Sydney Wentworth

-Black and white photo of a stage performance with performers and audience in a theater setting.
+Black and white photo of a stage performance with performers and audience in a theater setting at Sofitel Sydney Wentworth

-Black and white portrait of a woman in a long fur coat standing against a plain wall.
+Black and white portrait of a woman in a long fur coat standing against a plain wall at Sofitel Sydney Wentworth

 The Wentworth Ballroom